 Rub shoulders with BBC Newcastle Journalists, get advice from former Sky News Journalists and see a Newsroom in action in our innovative mediaHUB.

-Other opportunities for real-world experience include Spark online magazine, SR-News website, Northern Lights website and Fashion North, which are all linked to our Journalism and Media courses.
+You’ll be taught in some of your classes by visiting lecturers who are current sports writers, editors and football club media managers.
+Other opportunities for real-world experience include Spark online magazine and Fashion North, which are linked to our Journalism and Media courses.

 Superb industry links